 Yet few of us did it.
 In the surveys I took for The Good Girl’s Guide to Great Sex, I found that only about 40% of Christians were virgins on their wedding night.
 That means that 60% weren’t.
 And from their responses to the surveys, and from emails I get, it can have profound consequences on your sex life within marriage.

 I’ve written before on why people should wait until they’re married, and I don’t want to rehash all of that again today.
 But I do want to deal with just one aspect of it: what are the repercussions, once you are married, if you had sex before?
-Now, I’m not trying to make any of you feel guilty.
+Now, I’m not trying to make any of you feel guilty (and, in fact, here’s a post on how God wants to deal with any guilt you feel over sex before marriage).
 It’s just that I know a lot of you are dealing with very specific problems, and I want to try to help you with some suggestions on how to overcome this.

 So let’s start with what those problems may be.